mgalardini/pyseer/docs/options.rst

                            detect]
      --lmm                 Use random instead of fixed effects to correct for population structure.
 Requires a similarity matrix
+     --enet                Use an elastic net for association.
+Population structure correction is implicit.
      --lineage             Report lineage effects
      --lineage-clusters LINEAGE_CLUSTERS
                            Custom clusters to use as lineages [Default: MDS